Relating homotopy equivalences to conservativity in dependent type theories with computation axioms: Recap on categories with attributes

-We conclude this subsection by noticing the following \Cref{canonical interpretation}.
-For further details on this general notion of semantics (or equivalent ones) for dependent type theories, we refer the reader to \cite{phdcartmell,pitts2000,Streicher1991}.
+We conclude this subsection by noticing the following \autoref{canonical interpretation}.
+For further details on this general notion of semantics (or equivalent ones) for dependent type theories, we refer the reader to \cite{phdcartmell,pitts2000,MR1134134}.

-\begin{remark} By Remark \ref{extensional is propositional} and by Theorem \ref{soundness i.e. initiality}, there is unique a morphism: of $\sptt$.
+\begin{rem} By \autoref{extensional is propositional} and by \autoref{soundness i.e. initiality}, there is unique a morphism: of $\sptt$.
 We call it \textbf{canonical interpretation} of $\sptt$ into $\ett$ and denote it as $|\cdot|$.
 A priori, being a morphism of $\sptt$, the mapping $|\cdot|$ is defined on contexts, morphisms of contexts and type judgements: we now show how to extend the mapping $|\cdot|$ to types and terms in context.